sartios/gatsby-blog-example/content/posts/02-03-2018-react-primer/index.md

 * props - the data of the component.
 * return - the markup of the component.

-## Case Study: Create React Application
+## Create React Application

-React provides all these nice things, but how do I create an application?
+How do you create an application?

-In the following example, we are going to create a very simple application that displays a message on the browser.
-We are going to create non ES6 components in order to introduce React API methods.
+The following code creates a very simple application that displays a message on the browser.
+It is written with non ES6 components in order to make use of React API methods.

 ```html
 <!DOCTYPE html>